 You can find this particular Walmart on Boulder Highway about 6 miles from the Strip (google maps).
 Nearby are several Las Vegas RV rental places and the parking lot at this Walmart always has RVs parked in it because after renting an RV, everyone’s first stop is the nearby Walmart to load up on supplies before heading out of town.

 Even if most Walmarts in town won’t allow overnight parking, here’s an idea for day parking.
 If you are on a budget and want to skip the fee to park for the day at some of the other lots mentioned below, this could be a great option.

 Pull in, eat breakfast, pack a bag for the day, and hail a cab or call an Uber or Lyft.
-You will be downtown in the middle of the action before you know it and your RV should be safe and sound in a Walmart parking lot for the day.
+You will be on the Strip in the middle of the action before you know it and your RV should be safe and sound in a Walmart parking lot for the day.
 Of course, there’s some risk in this so it will be up to you to decide if you feel comfortable with this idea.

 Finally, if a Walmart parking lot isn’t your idea of a Las Vegas vacation, keep reading for a lot more places to park your RV in Las Vegas.